-You may ask the Child and Family Services Review Board (CFSRB) at the Ministry of Children and Youth to review your complaint.
-In order to do so your complaint must meet one of the following criteria.
+You may ask the Child and Family Services Review Board (CFSRB) at the Social Justice Tribunals Ontario to review your complaint.
+In order to do so, your complaint must meet one of the following criteria.

 Your request for a review at the Child and Family Services Review Board will need to be in writing on a prescribed form available through the Child and Family Services Review Board.
 This website provides additional information about the CFSRB process.